danthem/JumpServer/README.md

 ./jump.sh should be enough.
 But an alternative is to create users and set their shell to be the script (just make sure to check their permissions), this way as a user connects they will be directly presented with the list of available devices.
 Good if you're allowing other people access.
 Before running the script you have to set the database + logfile locations.
 You will also need to create devices in the database, you can do it manually in the database (tables described further down) or by using cpanel.sh.

 ## Setup
+**Update 03/08/2019:** Setup is now easier than every before!
+All you need is the setup.sh which is an interactive installer.
+Run this script and it will automatically check dependencies, ask you for install path(s) and get the rest of the required scripts + db template!
+Run setup.sh and then add devices with cpanel.sh, your jump server will be up and running in less than 5 minutes.

+Old setup steps below (if you prefer the more manual way of doing things):
 Setup is fairly straight forward.
 You just need the script, a database with devices (more on this later) and a logfile destination.
-Database location is specified in the "dbase" variable in the script, log location in the "logfile" variable. **You must update these variables to reflect actual location on your system**.
+Database location is specified in the "dbase" variable in the script, log location in the "logfile" variable.
+You must update these variables to reflect actual location on your system.

 I've included a template database here in the report (database/jumpdb.sq3), the database consists of three tables, covered in more detail further down.